 Maybe you’re from New England and want to escape the harsh winters up North.
 Perhaps you’re a West Coaster who wants to try out life near the Atlantic.
 Or maybe you’ve lived in South Carolina all your life, but are looking for the perfect new hometown.
 No matter why you’re moving to South Carolina, finding the right city to live in is a big question.
 To help you narrow down your choices, we’ve put together a list of our favorite towns and cities in South Carolina.
 Here they are (in no particular order!):

 Straddling Pickens and Anderson Counties, Clemson consistently ranks as one of the best places to live in South Carolina.
 Clemson features large homes at affordable prices, making the city a popular choice for career professionals and families.
 Plus, the prime location at the foot of the Blue Ridge Mountains means that people moving to Clemson will enjoy gorgeous greenery during summer, and some of the most beautiful fall foliage in South Carolina.
 Clemson is also home to Clemson University, which brings thousands of young people to this top South Carolina City each year.
-In addition to the great education, students will enjoy affordable housing in Clemson, where the median rent is just $829.
+In addition to the great education, students will enjoy affordable housing in Clemson, where the median rent (as per RentCafe)is just $829.